ogarich89/iso/README.md

 # Iso
-Iso is a framework for creating isomorphic single-page application with using SSR technology on NodeJS.
+Iso is a starter-pack for creating isomorphic single-page application with using SSR technology on NodeJS.

+Powered by [ogarich89]

+#### Warning

+For a comfortable development you will need the knowledge of node.js, React, Redux, Webpack and Koa.

 ### Tech